pkill-preston/personal-page/README.md

 # Heron Lorena — Portfolio

-Minimal, modern portfolio built with **Next.js (App Router)** to showcase About, Projects, Stack, and Experience in a clean, grid-based layout with strong visual hierarchy, rounded containers, subtle shadows, and typography-driven structure.
+Minimal, modern portfolio built with **Next.js (App Router)** to showcase About, Projects, Stack in a clean, grid-based layout with strong visual hierarchy, rounded containers, subtle shadows, and typography-driven structure.

 ---